Siteglide/documentation/studio-and-sitebuilder/setup-sitebuilder/styling/example-tailwind-project-setup.md

 # Example Tailwind Project Setup

+Note, Siteglide Studio uses the Tailwind Play CDN out of the box, meaning learning these setup steps is no longer required, however, for best practice it is worth following these on production.

 ## About

 We ship a folder named open\_me\_to\_setup\_tailwind\_first\_time to distribute our recommended template for setting up Tailwind on a new site, however, to avoid causing conflict issues, we don't update this in the Site itself when you update the module.
 Instead, we will add examples of our recommended configuration here.